Diane L. Redleaf, Poet/Essayist/Short Story Writer

 Poems that have been published elsewhere are republished here.
 The poetry blog page includes poems that I have either self-published or am publishing for the first time there.

-My poem Delaware (below) is being published in Highland Park Poetry's new collection "Road Trips".
-I also have been invited to do a reading from the collection for Highland Park Poetry in Feburary 2025.
+My poem "Delaware" below) was recently published in Highland Park Poetry's new collection "Road Trips".
+I also have been invited to do a reading from the collection for Highland Park Poetry on January 11, 2025, and also was asked to judge the 2025 Highland Park Poetry Challenge, inspired by the topic of my collection--write an ode to a geographic location!
 Stay tuned!

 Here is the first review of my chapbook, What Can Be Held Briefly, published in the Highland Park Poetry's Newsletter on January 3, 2023: http://www.highlandparkpoetry.org/reviewsthanks.html.